 Grow NJ’s categories are based on a set of state program standards that are embedded into one or more components, listed below.

-Early Learning and Development Standards: Grow NJ requires that programs implement the New Jersey Preschool Teaching and Learning Standards and the New Jersey Birth to Three Standards.
+Early Learning and Development Standards: Grow NJ requires that programs implement the Preschool Teaching and Learning Standards and the New Jersey Birth to Three Early Learning Standards.
 These standards provide a common framework for developmentally appropriate expectations for each age group of infants, toddlers, and preschoolers.
 Strategies for children with disabilities and English learners are specifically addressed.

 Comprehensive Assessment: Grow NJ includes all four components of a comprehensive assessment system in its Steps.
 All four types of assessments are embedded, and sites choose which instruments they are using.
 Screenings are used to flag potential health, behavioral, and developmental issues; formative assessments inform supports for each child’s learning and development; and structured classroom-based measures of environment, interactions, and activities drive changes.
 All Grow NJ participants will be offered guidance on the selection of each type of assessment instrument(s) appropriate for their site and program requirements (e.g., Head Start), as well as training on administration and use of the data.